Madek/madek-documentation/source/architecture/resource_filters.md

 All the filter options inside `meta_data` are combined using the logical `AND`.

+Only the meta_data is searched, where the respective meta_keys belong to public vocabularies, which are visible by the logged in user.

 String matching via `match` is case-insensitive.

 ### `media_files` filter